 “Thyme” for the seasons to shift

 Eating seasonally is very important, and there are still plenty of delicious herbs and vegetables coming in fresh at this time of year.
-Take advantage of the deliciousness before “thyme” runs out, and the selection of herbs and vegetables diminish in winter.
+Take advantage of the deliciousness before “thyme” runs out, and the selection of herbs and vegetables diminishes in winter.

 A pungent herb, thyme is beneficial to pacify overabundant vata (space & air) and kapha (water & earth) qualities that can result in intestinal distress symptoms such as gas, bloating, or nausea.
 Thyme can increase pitta (fire) qualities due to its heating nature.
-So, if it is very warm where you live or you are experiencing a pitta imbalance, use it more sparingly or substitute fresh cilantro for it.
+So, if it is very warm where you live, or you are experiencing a pitta imbalance, use it more sparingly or substitute fresh cilantro for it.
 Thyme is wonderfully aromatic and infuses this dish with a flavor that pays compliments to its culinary counterparts.

 The shallot belongs to the allium family.
-It imparts a more refined, yet onion like flavor.
+It imparts a more refined, yet onion-like flavor.
 Shallots are grounding, so they balance out the stimulating effect of thyme.
 Cooking shallots diffuses their heating nature and increases their sweetness.

 You may know fennel as the vegetable with a mild licorice flavor.
 Sautéing or braising fennel softens the licorice flavor and brings out its sweetness.
-Fennel acts an amazing agni (digestive fire) enhancer without increasing heat in the body.
+Fennel acts as an amazing agni (digestive fire) enhancer without increasing heat in the body.
 It is diaphoretic and diuretic, so it can flush excess heat and fluid from the body.
 This comes in handy post-summer.
 Fennel is also known to help increase mental and visual clarity.